Jackals and Arabs: Analysis

+At the time of the story’s publication in 1917, neither the State of Israel nor the later Arab–Jewish political conflict yet existed.
+Some commentators have therefore emphasized the importance of reading “Jackals and Arabs” within its immediate historical and cultural context, rather than through later twentieth-century events.
+From this perspective, the figures in the story are not understood as direct representations of modern national identities, but as symbolic constructions reflecting tensions within European society itself.
+Certain interpretations suggest that Kafka’s use of “Arabs” may function as a literary figure associated with antiquity, foreignness, continuity and territorial rootedness, while the jackals represent marginalized groups defined by dependency, ritual purity, and resentment.
+Within such readings, the dynamic between tolerance, exploitation, and latent hostility has been seen as anticipating later European crises, in which longstanding coexistence gave way to the search for a savior, often imagined as a racially “pure” European figure, capable of resolving internal anxieties through exclusion.
+These interpretations remain debated among scholars, But they highlight Kafka's sensitivity in noticing certain patterns that would later lead to an escalation of violence that would end in a massacre.

 For Judith Butler, Kafka's "short story ‘Jackals and Arabs’, published in Der Jude in 1917, registers an impasse at the heart of Zionism."
-Butler continues:"In that story, the narrator, who has wandered unknowingly into the desert, is greeted by the Jackals (die Schakale) a thinly disguised reference to the Jews.
-After treating him as a Messianic figure for whom they have been waiting for generations, they explain that his task is to kill the Arabs with a pair of scissors (perhaps a joke about how Jewish tailors from Eastern Europe are ill equipped for conflict).
-They don’t want to do it themselves, since it would not be ‘clean’, but the Messiah is himself apparently unbound by kosher constraints.
+Butler continues:"In that story, the narrator, who has wandered unknowingly into the desert, is greeted by the Jackals (die Schakale).
+After treating him as a Messianic figure for whom they have been waiting for generations, they explain that his task is to kill the Arabs with a pair of scissors.
+They don’t want to do it themselves, since it would not be ‘clean’, but the Messiah is himself.
 The narrator then speaks with the Arab leader, who explains that ‘it’s common knowledge; so long as Arabs exist, that pair of scissors goes wandering through the desert and will wander with us to the end of our days.
-Every European is offered it for the great work; every European is just the Man that Fate has chosen for them.’...The story was written and published in 1917, the year Kafka’s relationship with Felice came to an end.
-That same year, he clarifies to her in a letter: ‘I am not a Zionist.’
+Every European is offered it for the great work; every European is just the Man that Fate has chosen for them.’...The story was written and published in 1917, the year Kafka’s relationship with Felice came to an end.’
 Slightly earlier he writes of himself to Grete Bloch that by temperament, he is a man ‘excluded from every soul-sustaining community on account of his non-Zionist (I admire Zionism and am nauseated by it), non-practising Judaism’."Walter Herbert Sokel describes the role of the European as a Messiah figure to the jackals, observing that the jackals at times refer to the protagonist with the words "Oh lord" and "oh dear lord".
 The jackals' need for a Messiah is an "admission of helplessness", which ultimately "links the parasitic with the religious."
 Sokel finds Kafka's tale reminiscent of Nietzsche's On the Genealogy of Morality: